joibarr/azure-docs/articles/active-directory/authentication/how-to-mfa-server-migration-utility.md

    }
    ```

-Users will no longer be redirected to your on-premises federation server for MFA, whether they’re targeted by the Staged Rollout tool or not.
-Note this can take up to 24 hours to take effect.
+Set the Staged Rollout for Azure MFA to Off.
+Users will once again be redirected to your on-premises federation server for MFA.

 ## Next steps